 A lot of this disparity has to do with the price associated with dedicated video conferencing setups.
 For smaller companies that can’t justify the budget for high quality endpoints that have adjustable cameras and esteemed technology that can offer high call quality, the default might be to use basic voice calls on a work phone apparatus or even a cell phone.
 However, for large enterprises, video conferencing can take on a completely different meaning and offer a significantly better collaboration experience than a simple audio call.

 When asked what types of features participants would prefer to use, if conference rooms in their organizations were equipped would be, what do you think they said?

-Chances are users in your organization are using some type of free video collaboration service already, but it’s probably not ideal.
+Chances are users in your organization are using some type of free video collaboration service already such as gotomeeting, but it’s probably not ideal.
 The point is that you should give your users what they want, and make the deployment happen across the entire organization.

 Collaboration tools are more widely accessible now than ever before.
 Skype for Business, Google Hangouts and WebEx are some of the simplest collaboration tools out there.
 Many knowledge workers across large organizations use a mixture of these tools, even with video conference rooms present.
 The problem is that many video administrators don’t know what types of technologies their users prefer to communicate with, or how often or why.

 5 Video Utilization Metrics You Should Be Tracking